Ralph Morgan

-Raphael Kuhner Wuppermann (July 6, 1883 – June 11, 1956), known professionally as Ralph Morgan, was a Hollywood stage and film character actor, and the older brother of Frank Morgan.
+Raphael Kuhner Wuppermann (July 6, 1883 – June 11, 1956), known professionally as Ralph Morgan, was a Hollywood stage and film character actor, and union activist.
+He was a brother of actor Frank Morgan as well as the father of actress Claudia Morgan.

 Early life

-Morgan was born in New York City, the eighth of eleven children of Josephine Wright (née Hancox) and George Diogracia Wuppermann.
-His mother was a Mayflower descendant.
-His father, George Wuppermann, was of Spanish and German lineage.
-Born in Venezuela and raised in Germany, he later immigrated to the United States.
-He had made a fortune by distributing Angostura bitters, allowing him to send all of his children to universities.

 Morgan attended Trinity School, Riverview Military Academy and graduated from Columbia University with a law degree.
 However, after almost two years' practicing, he abandoned the world of jurisprudence for the vocation of journeyman actor, having already appeared in Columbia's annual Varsity Show.
 In 1905, billed as Raphael Kuhner Wupperman, he appeared in The Khan of Kathan, that year's variety show.